appleguy19/newsong/README.md

 0. Compile and begin watching Sass/SCSS: `yarn run css-watch`

 0. To build for production: `yarn run css-build`

+### Deploying this website

+0. Create a branch.

+0. Commit changes to this branch (don't forget to compile the CSS!)

+0. Create a Pull Request (into `master`).
+Reference either a Trello Card or a Github Issue.

+0. Merge into `master`.

+0. Pull down the latest copy of master & FTP the files to the Newsong FTP Server. *note: this is horrible and needs to change soon.*

 #### Git Hooks